 Cleft lip and palate and the troubles for children

 Cleft lip and palate can impact most orofacial and dental functions.
 Infants who are born with these defects experience many problems with feeding, hearing, teeth spacing, and speaking disorders.

-Also, babies with cleft palate face with breastfeeding problems.
+Also, babies with cleft palate face breastfeeding problems.
 Therefore, parents should use special baby bottles to prevent malnutrition.

 Middle ear effusion and impaired hearing

 For drainage of the liquid for infants with cleft palate, some special tubes are used for draining the liquid out of the ear.
-These infants should have their ears examined regularly during each year to prevent hearing loss.
+These infants should have their ears examined regularly each year to prevent hearing loss.